LenShustek/loom/README.txt

 The tie-ups and treadle sequences for up to 16 simulated treadles are graphically configured on a small screen.
-You then weave by throwing the shuttle and just pushing the single foot pedeal to get the next configuration of the shafts.
+You then weave by throwing the shuttle and just pushing the single foot pedal to get the next configuration of the shafts.
 The warping, though, must still be done manually!

 For a one-minute video of it in action, see https://www.youtube.com/watch?v=ygZEDzQJMSk